Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Performance of Adaptive MIMO Radar for D-Band Wireless Sensing

 A comparison of the required TX output power versus the RX SNR for different indoor materials is shown in Fig. \ref{fig:PTX_SNR_comparison}.
 The results are shown at two distances 1\,m and 5\,m.
-Fig. \ref{fig:PTX_SNR_comparison}(a) indicates that the required TX output power at the distance of 1\,m is very low in the all conditions.
-This is a promising result for the future of large radar arrays in short indoor distances.
-However, the required TX output power at 5\,m distance can become very high and impractical in some conditions, as shown in Fig. \ref{fig:PTX_SNR_comparison}(b).
+The required TX output power at the distance of 1\,m is very low in the all conditions.
+This is a promising result for the future of large MIMO radars in short indoor distances.
+However, the required TX output power at 5\,m distance can become very high and impractical in some conditions.

-The power consumption of the radar array with 64 elements versus the RX SNR is shown in Fig. \ref{fig:PDC_SNR_comparison}.
+The power consumption of the MIMO radar with 64 elements versus the RX SNR is shown in Fig. \ref{fig:PDC_SNR_comparison}.
 In the low SNR, the requited TX power is low and the power consumption of the array is dominated by that of RX and LO, which are independent of the SNR.
-The required TX power becomes significant for the high SNR and large loss of indoor material, for example, the wood door in Fig. \ref{fig:PDC_SNR_comparison}(a).
+The required TX power becomes significant for the high SNR and large loss of indoor material, e.g., the wood door.
 This results in a power consumption sharply increasing with the SNR.
-The power consumption is higher for a longer target distance, as shown in Fig. \ref{fig:PDC_SNR_comparison}(b).
+The power consumption is higher for a longer target distance.

-We evaluate the results of our investigations with practical considerations on the algorithm and hardware levels.